pantherb/setBfree/README.md

 CFLAGS should be specified by overriding the OPTIMIZATIONS variable.
 The packaging also includes a desktop-file to launch setBfree from the application-menu which is not included in the release.

-**Mac/OSX**: The same instructions apply.
-Tcl/Tk is included with OSX.
-The JackOSX packages available from jackaudio.org provide neccesary header and development files.
-The setBfree git-repository includes a script to build universal binary and create a DMG.
-However this script assumes that universal (PPC, i386, x86-64) versions of the JACK-libraries as well as zita-convolver and libsndfile are available in /usr/local/ on the build-host.

 Thanks
 ------